MaximeDaigle/sudoku/README.md

 ## Algorithms
 There is 4 algorithms to solve sudoku.
 The first one is use to benchmark the others and was written by Peter Norvig, director of research at Google Inc. (source: http://www.norvig.com/sudoku.html).
 It uses constraint propagation.

 The second algorithm is Hill-Climbing.
-It's an algorithm that finds the local optima The third one is Simulated annealing.
+It's an algorithm that finds the local optima.

+The third one is Simulated annealing.
 It's in the Markov Chain Monte Carlo (MCMC) family.

 The last one is the program of Norvig with an additional constraint from http://www.angusj.com/sudoku/hints.php

 ## Results on 1000 sudoku